Click Column Header to Sort.

 The post-holder will also help students discuss what happened with their parents, if they wish.
 The post-holder will be specially trained to know all the processes at NYU and will help students navigate their options and all services on campus

-- Collaborate closely with NYU’s Counseling and Wellness Services and with NYU’s Student Health Center in planning strategies for incoming students identified with mental or physical health needs and in creating emergency response plans for Paris based students who are exhibiting concerning symptoms
+- Collaborate closely with NYU’s Counseling and Wellness Services and with NYU’s Student Health Center in planning strategies for incoming students identified with mental or physical health needs and in creating emergency response plans for Prague based students who are exhibiting concerning symptoms

 - Maintain confidential written records of all counseling contacts with students on the NYU Student Health Centre electronic health record